code-shaper/code-shaper-website/docs/getting-started/creating-an-application.md

 ];
 ```

 This completes the implementation of the mock API handler.
+We will call this API
+from the client using a fetch hook.

 ## Create a hook to fetch movies